MIDWEST RAILROADS

 LARGE FREIGHT RAILROADS

-The seven largest railroads in the United States and Canada, all formed through mergers of numerous smaller railroads.
+The six largest railroads in the United States and Canada, all formed through mergers of numerous smaller railroads.
 Mostly freight traffic, with some Metra and Amtrak trains.
 Included are abandoned lines, including lines abandoned by former railroads later evolving to these railroads.

 BNSF RAILWAY